mtiengo/audioGainDistortion1/README.md

    git clone https://github.com/yourusername/audio-distortion-app.git
    cd audio-distortion-app
-2. Install the required packages: pip install numpy soundfile tkinterdnd2
+2. Install the required packages: pip install numpy soundfile tkinterdnd2 pygame

 ## Usage

 1. Run the application
 2. Load an audio file by dragging and dropping it into the application window or using the "Load Audio File" button.
 3. Adjust the parameters (Threshold, Gain, Harshness) using the sliders.
+4. Click "Preview Audio With Effects" to preview the file with added effects.
-4. Click the "Confirm" button to process the audio file.
+5. Click the "Confirm & Export" button to export the audio file.
-5. Choose a location to save the processed file.
+6. Choose a location to save the processed file.

 ## License